jubetz/test-drive-air/README.md

 Then you have to create a simulation instance from the topology instance - use swagger

-Then boot the sim from the UI. make last min changes.
+Then boot the sim from the UI.

+Then wait for it to power on

+Then install bootstrap and install netq

+netq bootstrap master interface eth0 tarball s3://netq-archives/latest/netq-bootstrap-2.4.1.tgz

+netq install opta standalone full interface eth0 bundle s3://netq-archives/latest/NetQ-2.4.1-opta.tgz config-key CMScARImZ3cuYWlyZGV2MS5uZXRxZGV2LmN1bXVsdXNuZXR3b3Jrcy5jb20YuwM=

+netq install cli server (need to drop a file probably because of the opta-check: false)

+make last min changes.
 Verify

 Power off.
 That's the snapshot.